These are the most expensive private jets owned by celebrities

 Irrespective of the exact numbers they own, the costliest aircraft in the fleet of all five billionaires is certainly the Gulfstream G650ER.
 One of the finest private jets manufactured to date, it has a range of 13,890 km which is longer than the Gulfstream G650.
 It also has a higher maximum takeoff weight of 46,992 kg.
 The aircraft’s air-ionising technology neutralises allergens and viruses.
 It is designed to deliver 100 per cent fresh air every two to three minutes.

-The aircraft normally sits at a price tag of around USD 70 million.
+The aircraft normally sits at a price tag of around USD 70 million (INR 579 crore approx.).
 Thus, it can be assumed that the five billionaires may have bought it at that price unless they modified the aircraft the way Kim Kardashian did which explains the difference between the price she paid over the normal price.

 Beyoncé and Jay-Z